lorenzoscottb/Dream_Reports_Annotation/README.md

 The results and predictions collected in all the experiments.

 # Trained Models
+The follwing sections explain how to use the different deployed models.
+You can either follow the instructions or jump [here](https://github.com/lorenzoscottb/Dream_Reports_Annotation/blob/main/Analysis/trained_model_testing.ipynb) to see a use-case of both with jupiter notebook.

 ## Main model
 A link to downloaded the weights of the main model can be found in the `Experiments/Supervised_Learning` section, together with the code used to tune the the model, collect the predictions preseted in the paper, as well as a basic usage example.